 Our mission statement is based on the first Unitarian Universalist (UU) principle: to affirm the inherent worth and dignity of every person.
 Our mission is to provide a ministry of hope and caring so that no member of our congregation need be alone.

-The mission of the voluntary chaplains of UUCB is to provide a ministerial “listening presence,” immediately after Sunday worship.
-Specifically to provide a compassionate listening presence to those in need.
+The mission of the volunteer chaplains of UUCB is to provide a ministerial “listening presence” immediately after Sunday worship to those feeling a need for compassionate listening.

 - Appreciation Circle